 BK: I was pretty objective.

-Well they voluntarily went to Auburn.
+BK: Well they voluntarily went to Auburn.
 And they got rounded up.
-Actually my mother said that the area they were in called Ophir.
-In fact my sister’s birth certificate says “rural California.”
+Actually my mother said that the area they were in was called Ophir.
+In fact my sister's birth certificate says "Rural California."

 What were your parents doing before, when the war broke out?

-They were working at the North Bay Cleaners on Vine Street.
-He was working there before they got married, I gathered from reading my mother’s oral history.
-And then, I think she worked there and did mending and sewing buttons on.
+BK: They were working at the North Bay Cleaners on Vine Street.
+He was working there before they got married, I gathered from reading my mother's oral history.
+And then, I think she worked there and did mending and sewing buttons.

 And then after the war, where did they work?

-Well after the war, things weren’t set up back here.
+Well after the war, things weren't set up back here.
 I think the intention was to come back to Berkeley.
-I think my mother’s oldest brother was here, he was settled, Frank Matsui.
+My mother's oldest brother was here, he was settled, Frank Matsui.
 They were getting things set up.
 So once we got out, we stayed in Mt.
 Shasta for about a year.
-My dad worked on the railroad at least because things were steamy still about Japanese, feelings about Japanese, we stayed at a section house.
-So they set up a section house, I guess there were other families who were all Japanese.
+My dad worked on the railroad because things were steamy still about Japanese; feelings about Japanese.
+We stayed at a section house.
+I guess there were other families who were all Japanese.
 Literally, here was the section house and the train tracks were right there.
-So when the trains went through, we were asleep we were on bunk beds.
+So when the trains went through, we were asleep on bunk beds.
 My dad and I were on the bottom, my mom and my sisters were on the top, I think.
-You could feel at night time, felt like the place was tipping over.
+You could feel at night time, like the place was tipping over.
 Strange.
 It was strange.
 So we stayed in Mt.
-Shasta and he worked, I think, for Southern Pacific or somebody because he worked the rails.
-The section house was where the migrant workers generally stayed and they kept tools there I guess or something.
+Shasta and he worked for Southern Pacific or somebody.
+The section house was where the migrant workers generally stayed and they kept tools there.
 But they managed to clean it up, made it work for them.